-A platform like Envestio or Crowdestor with only a few loans has found ways to diversify across industries.
+A platform like Crowdestor with only a few loans has found ways to diversify across industries.
 A platform like Mintos has different currencies, lending types, countries, and industries.
 This allows for broader risk diversification.
 Broad diversification is not always needed if you have a higher risk willingness and are going for some higher returns rather than a safer portfolio.

 Now that you have a clear guideline to selecting a P2P lending platform, your next step is to look into developing a strategy that fits your financial goals and that can be done through the P2P lending platform(s) you have selected.
 You can head to my recommended platforms overview to scope the best platforms.